 Most skin cancers are caused by too much exposure to ultraviolet (UV) radiation from the sun.
-In New Zealand, UV radiation levels are particularly high from September to April.
-It is important to be SunSmart during these times.

 The sun sends out different types of radiation:

 - sunlight (that you can see and feel as heat)

 - infrared radiation (that you can feel as heat)